Tom Victor Segalstad

 DeSmogBlog researched the co-sponsors behind Heartland's ICCC7 and found that they had collectively received over $67 million from ExxonMobil, the Koch Brothers and the conservative Scaife family foundations.

-Spoke at the Heartland Institute's International Conference on Climate Change.
+Segalstad spoke at the Heartland Institute's Second International Conference on Climate Change.
 He was interviewed by The New American during the conference where he contended that ice core samples are not representative of global Co2 levels. ,

-His presentation was entitled, “Carbon Isotope Mass Balance Modeling of Atmospheric vs. Oceanic CO2.”
+His presentation, titled “Carbon Isotope Mass Balance Modeling of Atmospheric vs. Oceanic CO2” can be viewed below.

 During the interview, Segalstad mentions that he was a “expert reviewer to the IPCC,” and that he had asked why his scientific paper (PDF) was not included in the report.
 When asked further about the IPCC, Segalstad said he “was not that close to the core of the IPCC.”